marigold-dev/training-nft-1/README.md

 **Your project is ready!**

-## FA2 contract
+### FA2 contract

-We will rely on Ligo FA library.
-To understand in details how assets work on Tezos, please read below notes:
+We will rely on the Ligo FA library.
+To understand in detail how assets work on Tezos, please read below notes:

 - [FA2 standard](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md)

-- Additional contract metadata can be added to ease displaying token picture, etc. this is described on [TZIP-21 standard](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-21/tzip-21.md)
+- Additional contract metadata can be added to ease displaying token pictures, etc., this is described in the [TZIP-21 standard](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-21/tzip-21.md)

 - [Generic Contract metadata reference](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-16/tzip-16.md)